Kotlin/kotlinx-kover/README.md

 The ways of offline instrumentation and running of the instrumented applications are described in the [documentation](https://kotlin.github.io/kotlinx-kover/offline-instrumentation).

 ## Kover JVM agent
+Minimum version of JVM is `1.7`.

 JVM agent is a jar file that modifies the bytecode of loaded into the JVM classes in order to measure coverage.
 [Documentations](https://kotlin.github.io/kotlinx-kover/jvm-agent).

 ## Kover features artifact
+Minimum version of JVM is `8`.
+Minimum version of Kotlin is `1.8.0`.

-A JVM dependency that allows to programmatically instrument class-files on a disk.
+A JVM dependency that allows programmatically instrument class-files on a disk.

 [Documentation of Kover features artifact](https://kotlin.github.io/kotlinx-kover/offline-instrumentation/#instrumentation-by-kover-features)